Multicell experiments for marginal treatment effect estimation of digital ads: Introduction

-In Section \ref{sec:implem}, we delve into various real-world considerations and obstacles that arise in the practical implementation of our design.
+To facilitate our method's adoption, Section \ref{sec:implem} discusses various considerations and obstacles that might arise in the practical implementation of our design.
 We start with a discussion of the model's inputs and the requirements that the experimentation platform must satisfy.
 Next, we highlight that many campaigns generate multiple ad exposures for a given user, whereas our model assumes binary treatment.
 This leads to a failure of the exclusion restriction necessary for our model to approximate the MTE.
-We address this issue by extending our model to directly accommodate multiple exposures in Appendix \ref{app:observables}.
-We also discuss the conditions under which ignoring multiple exposures, as we do in the body of the paper, may not significantly impact the quality of the approximation.
+We address this issue by extending our model to accommodate multiple exposures in Appendix C. We also discuss the conditions under which ignoring multiple exposures, as we do in the body of the paper, may not significantly impact the quality of the approximation.
 Finally, we provide some intuition on generating the necessary variation in the propensity score---the probability of treatment given eligibility---across experimental cells to obtain the approximation.
-Fortunately, even though researchers cannot directly control treatment assignment, they can influence the probability of treatment by adjusting the budget per user.
-Critically, relative to a single-cell test, our method does not require the overall budget allocated to the experiment to be increased.
-However, although generating variation in the propensity score is straightforward, we are unable to provide concrete guidance on how \textit{best} to choose the number of cells $C$ or the budget per cell, except under strong functional form assumptions.
+Even though researchers cannot directly control treatment assignment, they can influence the probability of treatment by adjusting the budget per user.
+Although generating variation in the propensity score is straightforward, we are unable to provide concrete guidance on how \textit{best} to choose the number of cells $C$ or the budget per cell, except under strong functional form assumptions.
+Critically, our method does not require an increase in the overall budget compared to a single-cell test.